-The Associate Dean for Academic Affairs reviews student progress at the midpoint of each 7-Week Term and 15-Week semester (at minimum).
-Students who are at risk for not meeting academic expectations (overall course average < 75.00%) are notified via email; academic advisors are copied.
+The Associate Dean for Academic Affairs reviews student progress following the first assessment in each course and at the midpoint of each 7-week term and 15-week semester (at minimum).
+Students who fail their first course assessment (< 70.00%) and/or who are at risk for not meeting academic expectations at midpoint (overall course average < 75.00%) are notified via email; academic advisors are copied.
 Students are required to complete assessment reflections and meet with their academic advisor (by the deadline indicated within the notification) to develop a plan for academic success.
-Advisors will review Enflux data and discuss with students during these meetings; Enflux Action Plans will be submitted to document the student's plan for academic success.
+Advisors will review Enflux data and discuss with students during these meetings; Enflux ActionPlans will be submitted to document the student's plan for academic success.